sdparsons/splithalf/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

-There were no ERRORs or WARNINGs, the only NOTE is due to this is a new release
+There were no ERRORs or WARNINGs

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+Reverse dependencies have been checked.

 ---